Talk to us today

 If regular giving really matters to your charity, tell supporters about it and promote it across all your communication channels and appeals.
 Explain why Direct Debit donations really matter, what they enable you to achieve and how to go about it.

 Use examples to convey what their donation might enable your charity to achieve over one year, five years and more, and remind your supporters that a recurring gift gives makes a much bigger impact to the cause than a one-off donation.

 Supporters trust your charity to handle their money professionally and securely, so you need to be 100% confident that your payment processing is completely reliable.
 Ensure your payment processing service incorporates a validation service to check supporters’ bank details at the point of sign up to avoid errors, delays and failed payments.

 Set up dedicated online giving pages for specific appeals.
-This will enable you to tailor your ask and gift level to the campaign, often increasing sign up rates and gift amounts.
-It also makes it even easier to track the progress of each appeal.
+This will enable you to brand it to your ask to give your supporters a seamless online experience, and you can tailor your ask and gift level to the campaign, which can often increase sign up rates and gift amounts.
+It also makes it even easier to track and measure the progress of each appeal.

 It goes without saying, but it’s vital to start your supporter relationship on the right foot.
 So, make sure you thank supporters promptly after they sign up.

 An immediate automated and personalised email is a great way to confirm the gift details, to initiate efficient processing and, of course, to engage supporters while their decision is fresh, showing how much you value their gift.